 Albufeira is one of the most popular holiday destinations in the Algarve and it is easy to see why, with so many things to do and different places to stay in Albufeira for all ages and budgets.

-Because Albufeira is one of the largest destinations in the Algarve the area offers a massive choice for all types of holiday maker.
 Whether you are here on holiday with your family, are staying with friends, have come for a romantic break or are celebrating a stag or hen weekend, there is a place to suit you.

 Where to stay in Albufeira?